imxrt-rs/imxrt-usbd/README.md

 A USB driver for i.MX RT processors. `imxrt-usbd` provides a [`usb-device`] USB bus implementation, allowing you to add USB device features to your embedded Rust program.
-It should support all i.MX RT microcontrollers.
+It should support all i.MX RT microcontrollers supported by [`imxrt-ral`].

 [`imxrt-ral`]: https://crates.io/crates/imxrt-ral
 [main-api-docs]: https://imxrt-rs.github.io/imxrt-usbd/